tokay-lang/tokay-docs/src/basics/sequences.md

     </tr>
 </table>

-As you can see, `$0` always contains the input matched so far from the start of the capture.
+As you can see, `$0` always contains the input matched so far from the start of the parselet.

+`$0` can also be assigned to any other value, which makes it the result of the parselet in case no other result of higher precedence was set.

+## Sequence interruption

+todo

+## Conclusion

+Sequences define occurences of items.
+An item inside of a sequence can have a meanigful alias.

+Every item of a sequence that has been executed is called *a capture*, and can be accessed using context-variables, either by their offset (position of occurence) like `$1`, `$2`, `$3` or by their alias, like `$predicate`.

+The special capture `$0` provides the consumed information read so far by the parselet, and can also be set to a value.